BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 `robotGenerator` is a generator function, as distinguished by the asterisk in `function*`.
 It is used here primarily as an exercise in using generators; `robots` uses `Array.from` to immediately produce all the robots in `robotGenerator`.

-Using `instanceof` requires an exact check
+Using `instanceof` requires an exact check when dealing with types.
+That is, just because `type RobotWithBigness` is extended from `type Robot`, that does not establish an inheritance relationship between `RobotClass` and `BigRobot`.
+Thus, we must check for both in `if (r instanceof RobotClass || r instanceof BigRobot)`.

+The type guard `isTaggedRobot` can be quite simple

 While tagging is a significant improvement atop structural typing, there are still holes in the system:
 - Casts using `as` must be disallowed (as much as is practical).